|

 Knight and Day was great fun and worth the ticket price,

-but not worth reviewing in detail as an action movie.
+but I am not going to review in detail as an Action Movie.
 It is,

 however, a great opportunity to make a case for casting unknowns.